-What does We Want A Rock mean?
+What do you think We Want A Rock means?

 They Might Be Giants: We Want A Rock Meaning